tosdr/tosback-versions/Google Play/Review Guidelines.md

 Misrepresentation
 -----------------

-We do not allow apps or developer accounts that impersonate any person or organization, or that misrepresent or conceal their ownership or primary purpose.
-We do not allow apps or developer accounts that engage in coordinated activity to mislead users.
+We do not allow apps or developer accounts that:

+*   impersonate any person or organization, or that misrepresent or conceal their ownership or primary purpose.
+*   that engage in coordinated activity to mislead users.
 This includes, but isn’t limited to, apps or developer accounts that misrepresent or conceal their country of origin and that direct content at users in another country.
+*   coordinate with other apps, sites, developers, or other accounts to conceal or misrepresent developer or app identity or other material details, where app content relates to politics, social issues or matters of public concern.

 Malware
 -------